Boundaries are hard. Especially at work. Especially in this current moment. Especially for folks in HR.

 And setting boundaries is that much trickier for HR professionals.
 Similar to fields like nursing or education, your work often requires you to put other people’s needs ahead of your own.
 But as the common saying goes, you can’t pour from an empty cup.
 When your job revolves around serving others, it’s even more important to take care of yourself first.

 But that’s so much easier said than done.
-So, in this article, we’ll answer common questions around how to set boundaries, like:
+So, in this article, we’ll answer common questions around how to set boundaries at work, like:

 - What are healthy boundaries and why do they matter?